randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 </figcaption>
 </figure>

 Number formatting differs by locale.
 [Decimal markers](https://en.wikipedia.org/wiki/Decimal_separator) and group delimiters are variously full stops (periods), commas, apostrophes, or spaces.
-And while in most locales the decimal marker and group delimiter are different characters, [in places that use Eastern Arabic numerals the separators are nearly indistinguishable](https://en.wikipedia.org/wiki/Decimal_separator#Other_numeral_systems) (**٬** and **٫** are technically separate characters from a comma in Unicode but identical in appearance to one).
+In most locales the decimal marker and group delimiter are different characters.
+[In places that use Eastern Arabic numerals the separators are nearly indistinguishable](https://en.wikipedia.org/wiki/Decimal_separator#Other_numeral_systems) (**٬** and **٫** are technically separate characters from a comma in Unicode but identical in appearance to one).
 The rules of grouping may differ too.
 While most locales express large numbers by groups of 3 digits, the [Indian numbering system groups by 2 digits](https://en.wikipedia.org/wiki/Indian_numbering_system) (but only after the first 3).

 <figure>